Baltimore classification: Group II: single-stranded DNA viruses

 The second Baltimore group contains viruses that have a single-stranded DNA (ssDNA) genome. ssDNA viruses have the same manner of transcription as dsDNA viruses.
 Because the genome is single-stranded, however, it is first made into a double-stranded form by a DNA polymerase enzyme upon entering a host cell. mRNA is then synthesized from the double-stranded form.
 The double-stranded form of ssDNA viruses may be produced either directly after entry into a cell or as a consequence of replicating the viral genome.

 Most ssDNA viruses contain circular genomes that are replicated by rolling circle replication (RCR). ssDNA RCR is initiated by an endonuclease enzyme that bonds to and cleaves the positive-sense strand, which allows a DNA polymerase to use the negative-sense strand as a template for replication.
 Replication progresses in a loop around the genome by extending the 3′-end ("three prime end") of the positive-sense strand, which displaces the prior positive-sense strand.
 (Note: The 5′-end and 3′-end of a DNA or RNA strand refer to whether there is a phosphate group attached to the end of the strand (the 5′-end) or if there is a free hydroxyl group at the end of the strand (the 3′-end).
 In double-stranded molecules, the 5′-end of one strand is opposite the 3′-end of the other strand as they are antiparallel and oriented in opposite directions.)
 The endonuclease then cleaves the positive-sense strand again to create a standalone genome that is joined (ligated) into a circular loop.
 The new ssDNA genome may be packaged into virions or replicated by a DNA polymerase to create a double-stranded form for transcription or additional rounds of replication.

 Parvoviruses and bidnaviruses have linear ssDNA genomes that are replicated by rolling hairpin replication (RHR), which is similar to RCR.
 Their genomes have hairpin loops at each end of the genome that repeatedly unfold and refold during replication to change the direction of DNA synthesis to move back and forth along the linear genome, which produces numerous copies of the genome in a continuous process.
 Individual genomes are then excised from this molecule by the endonuclease.

 Nearly all ssDNA viruses have positive-sense genomes, but a few exceptions and peculiarities exist.
 Anelloviruses are the only ssDNA viruses that have negative-sense genomes.
 Parvoviruses may package either the positive- or negative-sense strand into capsids.
 Lastly, bidnaviruses may package both the positive- and negative-sense strands of their bipartite genome.
 In any case, the sense of ssDNA viruses, unlike that of ssRNA viruses, is not sufficient to separate ssDNA viruses into two Baltimore groups since all ssDNA viral genomes are converted to dsDNA forms before transcription and replication.

-ssDNA viruses are classified into two realms and include a few families that are unassigned to realms:
+ssDNA viruses are classified into five realms and a couple families that are unassigned to realms: